-The efforts to understand the role of the products of the new technologies and their impact on the global scenario date from the 2014, with the rapid initiative of the International Financial Action Task Force (FATF) to clarify little understood concepts such as virtual currencies.
-The objective of the document “Virtual Currencies - key definitions and potential risks of ML / FT”Was to guide the public and private sector on the challenge of regulating the universe of“ virtual currencies ”, explaining their types and operation.
+Efforts to understand the role of new technology products and their impact on the global scene date back to 2014, with the swift initiative of the International Financial Action Group (FATF) to clarify little understood concepts such as virtual currencies.
+The objective of the document “Virtual Currencies - key definitions and potential risks of ML / TF”Was to guide the public and private sector on the challenge of regulating the universe of“ virtual currencies ”, explaining their types and operation.
 As expected, he also developed a broad definition of the term “cryptocurrency” as convertible and decentralized virtual currencies, based on mathematics, protected by cryptography principles to create a distributed, decentralized and secure information economy.
 From that moment, it was the task of the financial institutions worldwide to be able to decipher their characteristics and to know this new sector of the economy that, to date, is still conceived by the participants of the financial system as a challenge, in order to encourage access to financial products that meet the needs of its customers, in a responsible and sustainable way.

 Against this background, this article will try to explain step by step the context through which financial institutions study methodologically the risks generated by their clients classified as “high risk of money laundering”, with the purpose of explaining a particular behavior of these institutions that has affected precisely the companies that work with cryptocurrencies: De-risking.